-The citys climate is semi-tropical.
+Weather and Climate The city's climate is semi-tropical.
 Spring is pleasant and residents spend a lot of time outdoors.
 Summers are humid, like much of the southeastern United States, and hot.
 Indoor activities, restaurants, and clubs are the preferred places to be.
 Fall is comfortable, requiring only a light jacket, but brings heavy rainfall due to hurricane season.
 Winters are pleasantly mild and short.

-Louisiana is a mecca for food lovers.
+Local Restaurants Louisiana is a mecca for food lovers.
 Everyone knows that the best Cajun food in the world comes from the Bayou State.
-Spicy jambalaya, succulent shrimp creole, steamed crayfish, and andouille sausage -- its a culinary explosion.
-It doesnt stop there.
+Spicy jambalaya, succulent shrimp creole, steamed crayfish, and andouille sausage -- it's a culinary explosion.
+It doesn't stop there.
 The city also features locally-caught seafood prepared in any number of delectable ways.
 French cuisine from masters, using generations-old recipes, and down home southern cooking like pork chops and gravy, collard greens, and cornbread are popular.
 Every year, thousands of tourists visit the city to experience the only place this unique blend of flavors can be found.
-For a taste of your own, Christinas on St. Charles is the home of southern-style cooking with a reasonable price tag.
-Parrains, between Collegetown and the Garden District, is famous for the best seafood in the city, and for Cajun, its very difficult to beat The Chimes near Spanish Town.
-Try the blackened alligator po boy.
+For a taste of your own, Christina's on St. Charles is the home of southern-style cooking with a reasonable price tag.
+Parrains, between Collegetown and the Garden District, is famous for the best seafood in the city, and for Cajun, it's very difficult to beat The Chimes near Spanish Town.
+Try the blackened alligator po' boy.